 I got consumed with the work and the negatives and didn’t step back to evaluate or breathe until the end of the month – crazy!

 Anyway, don’t make that mistake.
-I recommend keeping tabs on a few important goals/trackers every 1-2 weeks to keep you more grounded with your business.
+I recommend keeping tabs on a few important goals/trackers every 1-2 weeks to keep you more grounded with your new business.
 Could be billings, sales, client calls, cold emails written, instagram posts, whatever.

 Just have a few and stay on top of them – and when you hit those targets, enjoy it!